kavigupta/sam/spliceai/Canonical/README.md

 If you have any questions on running the code, contact kavig at mit dot edu.

+The setup instructions here should take about 2-4 hours.

 ## Explanation of files

 The folder structure exists for legacy reasons as this project started off using the